• Skip to primary navigation

 Assembly:

-• 6 large tortillas** gluten free if necessary
+• 6 large tortillas** chickpea flour tortillas if necessary

 • Optional ingredient ideas: spinach, quinoa, rice, roasted veggies, etc.